fryerlab/choroid_contamination/Allen_Brain_Atlas/README.md

+# Allen Brain Atlas
+This will provide the steps for the Allen Brain Atlas differentially expressed genes workflow.
 ## 1. Create a counts matrix
 - The counts matrix will contains all hippocampus samples from the Allen Brain Atlas Aging, Dementia and TBI dataset.
   - © 2017 Allen Institute for Brain Science.
 Aging, Dementia and TBI.
 Available from: https://aging.brain-map.org/